 In July 2021, the Board approved the 2021 Employee Stock Purchase Plan (the "ESPP").
 The ESPP became effective on July 22, 2021 in connection with the IPO.
 Upon the ESPP's effective date, there were 2,000,000 shares of the Company's common stock reserved for issuance thereunder.
 On January 1 of each year commencing after the effective date of the IPO and continuing through and including January 1, 2031, the number of shares of the Company's common stock reserved for issuance under the ESPP will increase automatically by an amount equal to the lesser of (1) 1% of the number of shares of the Company's common stock outstanding on the preceding December 31, (2) 5,000,000 shares and (3) a number of shares determined by the Board.
-As of March 31, 2024, the total number of shares of common stock available for issuance under the ESPP was 5,509,370 shares.
+During the nine months ended September 30, 2024, 210,496 shares were issued pursuant to purchases under the ESPP.
+As of September 30, 2024, the total number of shares of common stock available for issuance under the ESPP was 5,298,874 shares.